celo-org/docs/docs/community/celo-sage/celo-sage.md

 Need to request technical content from a Celo Sage?
 Fill out the [content request form](https://forms.gle/Y53FGt4qyJ461yJ87)!

 :::

+## Why become a Celo Sage?

+- **Create:** Write blogs, documentation, videos, or designs to help developers build on Celo.
+- **Earn:** Receive bounties (Upto \$500) from your work, learn and earn for your contributions to the ecosystem.
+- **Grow:** Work closely with members of the Celo Community to find new opportunities.

 ## What you'll create